melmagrigia/deploy_blockchain-based_system_for_agri-food_supply_chain_traceability/README.md

 kubectl krew install hlf
 ```

-## 4.1 Deploy the first organization organization
+## 4. Deploy the organizations CA's and Peers

 ### Environment Variables for AMD and ARM